 Fish Creek Wildlife Observation Site, Hyder, Alaska – three miles north of Hyder on the Salmon River Road.

 Of course, I didn’t actually SEE any bears while I was there (although there was, apparently, one outside of a bar we went to but I didn’t make it out in time.
 And we did feel slightly vindicated when we saw one on our way home!)

 But just because we didn’t see any bears doesn’t mean we didn’t try!

-The best spot for bear watching is the Fish Creek Wildlife Observation Site.
-There you can wander over Fish Creek and Marx Creek on a wooden observation deck and try to spot bears and other wildlife.
-The bears visit the shallow waters as the hunt for chum and pink salmon that swim there.
+At Fish Creek Wildlife Observation Site you can wander over Fish Creek and Marx Creek on a wooden observation deck and try to spot bears and other wildlife.
+The bears visit the shallow waters as they hunt for chum and pink salmon that swim there.

 Site: Fish Creek Wildlife Observation Site

 Location: Hyder, Alaska – three miles north of Hyder on the Salmon River Road.

 Hours: 6:00 am to 10:00 pm daily.